Below is a summary of OCR's complaint processing procedures. For additional information please see our Case Processing Manual.

 - The complaint fails to state a violation of one of the laws OCR enforces;

-- The complaint was not filed timely (within 180 calendar days of the date of the alleged discrimination) and a waiver will not be granted;
+- The complaint was not filed timely (within 180 calendar days of the date of the alleged discrimination) and a waiver of the timeliness requirement was not granted;

 - The complaint is speculative, conclusory, or incoherent, or lacks sufficient detail to infer discrimination and the complainant does not provide the information that OCR requests within 14 calendar days of OCR’s request, unless the complainant requests additional time to provide the requested information;

 - The allegations raised by the complaint have been resolved and are therefore no longer appropriate for investigation;

 - The complaint has been investigated by another Federal, state, or local civil rights agency or through a recipient’s internal grievance procedures, including due process proceedings, and there was a comparable resolution process pursuant to legal standards that are acceptable to OCR or, if still pending, OCR anticipates that there will be a comparable resolution process pursuant to legal standards that are acceptable to OCR.
 OCR will advise the complainant that he or she may re-file within 60 days of the completion of the other entity’s action;

-- The same or similar allegations based on the same operative facts has been filed by the complainant against the same recipient in state or Federal court.
+- The same or similar allegations based on the same operative facts have been filed by the complainant against the same recipient in state or Federal court.
 OCR will advise the complainant that he or she may re-file within 60 days of the termination of the court proceeding if there has been no decision on the merits of the case or settlement of the court complaint;

 OPENING THE COMPLAINT FOR INVESTIGATION

 If OCR determines that it will investigate the complaint, it will issue letters of notification to the complainant and the recipient.
 Opening a complaint for investigation in no way implies that OCR has made a determination with regard to the merits of the complaint.
 During the investigation, OCR is a neutral fact-finder.
-OCR will collect and analyze relevant evidence from the complainant, the recipient, and other sources as appropriate.
-OCR will ensure that the actions it takes in investigations are legally sufficient and are dispositive of the allegations raised in the complaint.
+OCR will collect and analyze relevant evidence from the complainant, the recipient, and other sources, as appropriate.
+OCR will ensure that the actions it takes in investigations are legally sufficient, supported by evidence, and dispositive of the allegations raised in the complaint.

 INVESTIGATION OF THE COMPLAINT

 OCR may use a variety of fact-finding techniques in its investigation of a complaint.
 These techniques may include reviewing documentary evidence submitted by both parties, conducting interviews with the complainant, recipient’s personnel, and other witnesses, and/or site visits.
-At the conclusion of its investigation, OCR will determine with regard to each allegation that:
+At the conclusion of its investigation, OCR will determine, with regard to each allegation, whether: